graphsignal/graphsignal-python/README.md

 * Monitor and analyze inference latency, throughput and resource utilization.
 * Track GPU utilization in the context of inference.
-* Get notified about errors and exceptions with full machine learning context.
+* Get notified about errors and anomalies with full machine learning context.
 * Monitor data to detect data issues and silent failures.

 [![Dashboards](https://graphsignal.com/external/screencast-dashboards.gif)](https://graphsignal.com/)